Owen Miller Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.32 team ERA ranks 17th among all league pitching staffs.
+- The Pirates have the 17th-ranked team ERA among all league pitching staffs (4.32).

-- The Pirates give up the second-fewest home runs in baseball (67 total, one per game).
+- Pirates pitchers combine to surrender 68 home runs (1.0 per game), the second-fewest in the league.

-- The lefty's most recent appearance was on Friday against the New York Mets, when he went seven innings, surrendering two earned runs while allowing seven hits.
+- In his last appearance on Sunday, the righty went seven innings against the New York Mets, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.